 South Korea: Corruption & Self-Censorship

-Amid a presidential scandal, press freedom is slipping and public perception of corruption is rising.
+Press freedom in South Korea is slipping and public perception of corruption is rising.

 - Among the 35 OECD developed economies, just six countries rank worse than South Korea in TI’s 2016 Corruption Perception Index.